 Tips for Buying a Property in As-Is Condition

-Since the housing bust of 2008, a lot of distressed homeowners let their homes go into foreclosure and ultimately back to the bank.
-Reports of thievery by homeowners taking out appliances, light fixtures, ceiling fans, cabinets and the like, out of the house before it goes into foreclosure have been widespread and an all too common occurrence.
+Since the housing bust of 2008, a lot of homeowners let their homes go into foreclosure and ultimately back to the bank.
+Reports of thievery by homeowners taking out appliances, light fixtures, ceiling fans, cabinets and the like, out of the house before it goes into foreclosure were widespread and an all too common occurrence.
 This forced the banks to list a lot of homes in an "as-is" condition; that is, in their existing state, with no promise of potential repairs.
 This is in contrast to a traditional sale, where owners are often required to provide seller disclosure statements, and any unsatisfactory results of buyer's inspections and investigations are often used to negotiate additional repairs or price adjustments.

 The common misconception is that any home that is being sold "as-is" will be in shambles, but the truth is, there are some surprisingly decent deals available in this arena.
 Informed buyers, who do their research and understand what they are getting into, can pick up some pretty good bargains.

 As mentioned previously, many people assume "as-is" means a home is in serious disrepair, but that's not necessarily true.
 Simply put, the seller is providing notification upfront that they will make no repairs to the property as a condition of sale.
 A house advertised "as-is" may range from near-mint condition to a lemon, depending on each sellers unique situation.